 What are bone chips in the elbow?

 Bone chips in the elbow are small pieces of bone or cartilage that have come loose and float around in the elbow joint.
+Cartilage is the tissue that lines and cushions the surface of the joints.
 The pieces of bone and cartilage usually come from the upper arm bone.
-(Cartilage is tough, smooth tissue that lines and cushions the surface of the joints.)

 What is the cause?

 The chips usually result from an injury to the elbow or from a lack of blood supply to the bone.
-Gymnasts and athletes whose sport involves a lot of throwing may also get bone chips in the elbow.
+Gymnasts and athletes who throw a lot during their sport may also get bone chips in the elbow.

 What are the symptoms?